poupou-web3/beta-rounds-vote-analysis/README.md

 The second is an extensive analysis to detect sybils and the grants to which they contributed.

 A third analysis was made during the round and it reviewed many project applications by analyzing the description of the projects.
-The analysis is in the repositories [grant-round-analysis]().
+The analysis is in the repositories [GGR-beta-analysis](https://github.com/poupou-web3/GGR-beta-analysis).

 ## 1. New Passport stamps creation